Important Information About the CBEST

 5 Important Things about CBEST

-The CBEST tests are assessments of basic skills in Math, Reading and Writing and have been instituted due to certain legislative requirements for entry-level teachers in California.
+True to its name, this test assesses your basic skills in Math, Reading and Writing and has been instituted due to certain legislative requirements for entry-level teachers in California.
 Though these tests do not substitute or replace the content and professional knowledge assessments that are currently carried out in the state of California, they are required for the purposes of employment and credentialing of teachers in that state.
 In this article, we will go over the main features of the CBEST tests.

 The Main Aspects of the CBEST Tests

-The main features of the CBEST tests are delineated as follows:
+The main features of the test is delineated as follows:

-The CBEST tests are a set of 3 sub-tests; namely, Math, Reading and Writing.
+The exam includes a set of 3 sub-tests; namely, Math, Reading and Writing.
 The syllabus and skills assessed in each of these sub-tests are listed as follows:

 - Reading - The basic skills required to comprehend Standard English passages and graphical representations, such as tables and graphs are tested in this test section.
 The skills tested here include a candidate's ability to analyze, comprehend, evaluate and research the reading materials presented to him or her.